mParticle/mparticle-apple-sdk/README.md

 In the cases above, the _Appboy_, _Branch Metrics_, and _Localytics_ kits would be integrated together with the core SDK.

-#### Working with Static Libraries

-mParticle's iOS SDK and its embedded kits are [dynamic libraries](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/DynamicLibraries/100-Articles/OverviewOfDynamicLibraries.html), meaning their code is loaded into an app's address space only as needed, as opposed to a 'static' library, which is always included in full in the app's executable file.
-Some mParticle embedded kits rely on static libraries maintained by our partners.
-A static framework, wrapped in a dynamic library is incompatible with CocoaPods' `use frameworks!` option.
-Affected kits are: Appboy, AppsFlyer, comScore, Kahuna, Kochava, Localytics and Radar.

-Attempting to use these kits with `use_frameworks!` will result in the following error message:

-`[!]
-The '<your Target>' target has transitive dependencies that include static binaries: (<path to framework>)`

-If you need to reference these kits' methods from user-level code, you must incorporate them manually.
-To do this:

-1. Add the partner SDK (for example, `Appboy-iOS-SDK` or `AppsFlyer-SDK`) directly to your Podfile.
-2. Remove the embedded kit pod(`mParticle-<partner name>`) from the Podfile, download the source code from Github and manually drag its `.m` and `.h` files directly into your project.

 #### Crash Reporter

 For iOS only, you can also choose to install the crash reporter by including it as a separate pod: